 If you cannot arrange a flight to Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue).
 Ithaca is 60 miles/100 km (90-minute drive) from Syracuse.
 Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084).
 Several scheduled trips are offered each day and you must call to make a reservation two to 14 days in advance.
 The cost is $85/one way, or $130/round trip (subject to change).
 (You also have the option of a private reservation, at a time you choose, for a higher cost.)

 Travel by Bus, Car, or Train

 If you are arriving at a New York City-area airport and need to get to one of the New York City stops listed below, you can take a taxi or public bus, subway, or train.
 With luggage, taking a taxi is more convenient, and likely quicker, but a higher cost than public transportation.
 See options in the ground transportation section on the applicable airport page.

 The following companies provide bus service between New York City and Ithaca (a 4.5-to-6-hour ride):

 Cornell's Campus-to-Campus Express (phone 1.607.254.8747)

-We recommend Cornell's executive bus service.
-It offers direct express service with a convenient stop location on campus, comfortable seating, wireless Internet, power outlets, reading lights, complimentary beverages, and snacks.
+We recommend Cornell's executive bus, which offers direct express service (4.5 hours) with a convenient stop location on campus, comfortable seating, wireless Internet, power outlets, reading lights, complimentary beverages, and snacks.
 See FAQs for more information.
 Advance reservations needed; we suggest you book early.
 To make a reservation, go to the Campus-to-Campus Bus Service page and follow the "Book Now" link.
 After you have made your trip selections, you will be taken to a login page.
 Before you can finalize the reservation, you must create an account by selecting "Sign Up Here."

 Please note, regarding the bus stop location options: